-To resume the story, the crude oil, with the high pressure gas removed, goes its way to great tanks, called the "flow tanks," where the pressure drops almost to atmospheric pressure.
-There is still a great deal of gas dissolved in the oil and much of this gas evaporates and rises to the upper parts of the flow tanks.
-At this lower pressure the fractions evolved are heavier than those leaving the high pressure separators and are laden with petrol vapour.
+To resume the story, the crude oil, with the high pressure gas removed, goes its way to great tanks, called the "flow tanks," where the pressure drops to atmospheric pressure.
+There is still a great deal of gas dissolved in the oil and this gas evaporates and rises to the upper parts of the flow tanks.
+At this lower pressure the fractions evolved are heavier than those leaving the high pressure separators.
 We will call this mixed gas the "low pressure gas."

 Before considering what is done with this low pressure gas, it may be as well to see the crude oil a little further on its way.
-From the flow tanks the crude oil, stripped of its high pressure gas and low pressure gas, goes by the pipe line to the main pumping station at Tembi, whence it is sent on the first stage of its long journey of 130 miles, over hill and desert, to the refinery at Abadan.
-There is a tank farm at Fields but it comes into operation only as a means of storage in emergency.
-Thus, in the ordinary course, the oil is delivered to the Tembi pumping station without having suffered, by evaporation in storage, the loss of its light products.
+From the flow tanks the crude oil, stripped of its high pressure gas and low pressure gas, goes by the pipe line to the great storage tank farm at Fields, whence it is delivered as required to the pumping station at Tembi.
+From there it is sent on the first stage of its long journey of 130 miles over hill and desert, to the refinery at Abadan.